***Last updated June 20th, 2026***

 Starting with the Basics: Core SEO Elements

 - Keyword Research: Find out what your audience is searching for so you can meet them where they are.
-Ideally you choose keywords that are commonly searched but still fairly low competition – this often means targeting some more specific/longer keywords in the beginning until you’ve build up some authority.
-This site has several posts to help improve your keyword research should you want to dive in further you can use the search bar to pull them up.
+Ideally you choose keywords that are commonly searched but still fairly low competition – this often means targeting some more specific/longer keywords in the beginning until you’ve built up some authority.
+This site has several posts to help improve your keyword research should you want to dive in further you can use the search bar on the right to pull them up.

 - Internal and External Linking: Guide visitors to your best pages and link out to trusted sources for added value.
 This one is huge – it’s really how search engines understand your website, authority, and value, along with who your target audience really is!

 These basics are the heart of any SEO plan.
-They aren’t always flashy, but getting them right gives you real staying power.
+They aren’t always flashy, but getting them right gives you real staying power and no-one wants to be wiped out by the next big update when it can be avoided by providing the right value and setup to start with.

 Proven Steps for Affiliate SEO Success